 Face it: You are going to have a ton of information coming your way when you are in your course.
 You’ll be given deadlines, exam dates, project instructions and pure knowledge.
 At some point, you may feel overwhelmed by all of this and that’s okay.
 In fact, if you don’t feel a little overwhelmed, that would be strange.
 So, when you get confused about something: ASK!
 Ask someone who knows the answer.
 This may be harder for those of you enrolled in an online course because you don’t have one point person.
 However, most online courses have a customer service live chat or email address that you can contact with any questions you may have.
+That is because, as a business, it is imperative that outsourcing your IT be done, because that is one of the few ways how businesses retain their customers: by performing good after-sales services.
 By asking and clarifying, you’ll keep your mind sharp and will be able to stay better organized.
 When you’re confused about things, it’s easy to feel disconnected and scatterbrained.
 When you feel scatterbrained, it’s easy to lose things, forget about something or neglect to add something to your calendar.

 So, to rehash, being organized is absolutely related to the success of your course, and eventually, will add to the success of your teaching career.
 By mastering these skills, your life will be less hectic and more productive.
 Don’t wait until it’s too late.
 Start practicing these skills today in your everyday life.
 It will give you peace of mind and will make you a better TEFL teacher.

 Any questions?
 Leave a comment here!